Robert-Garcia552/movie_tracker/README.md

 # Movie Tracker

-App that allows users to track movies they have seen.
+App that allows users to track movies they have seen, favorite the ones they enjoyed, and write reviews.

 ### Author